 In order to carry a handgun, a permit is required.
 The procedure to purchase a handgun is similar to the procedure to apply to carry a handgun.
 However, applicants who are out of state residents, are employed by an armored car service or where there is no police chief in the Municipality in which the applicant resides must apply to the State Police.
-There is a $20 permit fee that must be paid upon issuance of the permit.

 Once a completed application is received by the Superior Court, the matter is docketed and scheduled before the assigned gun permit judge.
 If the armored car service employer had not previously appeared before the judge, or if justifiable need has not been demonstrated, a hearing is required.
 Thus, it is vital for the police chief to agree that there is a justifiable need.
 The judge makes a determination by review of the applicant’s current circumstances based upon the statutory criteria.
 The court shall issue the permit to the applicant but only if it is satisfied that the applicant is a person of good character who is not subject to any of the disabilities set forth in section N.J.S.A.
 2C:58-3c, that he or she is thoroughly familiar with the safe handling and use of handguns, and that he or she has a justifiable need to carry a handgun.